MIT-PAC/droidsafe-src/instrumentation/README.md

 * Log collection
 * Log analysis/display

+Setup:

+1. Android `build-tools` and `platform-tools` should be in your path.

 Instrumentation Code Injection
 ------------------------------
 The instrumentation code injection process involves injecting instrumentation code at the points of interest.